hackerspacesv/contiki-hssv/example/rtimer-blink/README.md

-# Blink example.
+# Blink example using Contiki's rtimer library.

-This extremely simple example shows how to blink an LED using a Contiki event timer (`etimer`) and the GPIO driver library.
-It serves as a general test for the compilation chain and basic system support for Contiki too.
+This alternate blink example uses the `rtimer` library instead of `etimer`.
+This aids in testing because `rtimer` doesn't depend on the `clock` module as `etimer` does.

 ## Building.

-To compile this example, simply provide a target name (e.g. `teensy-lc`, `teensy-32`, `teensy-36` or `samd21-mini-breakout`) to the make command:
+To compile this example, simply provide a target name (e.g. `teensy-lc` or `samd21-mini-breakout`) to the make command:

 ```
-$ make TARGET=teensy-32
+$ make TARGET=teensy-lc
 ```

-You can clean all generated files (except .elf and .hex) with this command:
+You can clean all generated files (except .elf and .hex) with the `clean` target:

 ```
-$ make TARGET=teensy-32 clean
+$ make TARGET=teensy-lc clean
 ```

-And to clean all output files use this command:
+And to clean all output files use the `distclean` target:

 ```
-$ make TARGET=teensy-32 distclean
+$ make TARGET=teensy-lc distclean
 ```

 ## Testing on Teensy.